Alex Shapiro (b. 1962, New York, N.Y.) is an American composer.

 Ms. Shapiro appears regularly as a speaker at a wide variety of music events, which have included NARAS' Grammy® in the Schools, the Los Angeles Philharmonic's First Nights series, IAWM's International Congress of Women in Music, the National Performing Arts Convention in Denver, Colorado, the Minnesota Orchestra Composer Institute, and eight of ASCAP's I Create Music Expos in Hollywood.
 Between 2000 and 2010 Alex interviewed over 100 composers as the moderator of the Los Angeles Composer Salon series, and of ACF/LA's Composer to Composer series at Walt Disney Concert Hall.

 An enthusiastic leader in the new music community, Ms. Shapiro has served as the Symphonic & Concert writer representative on the ASCAP Board of Directors since 2014, and was elected to the board of directors of the ASCAP Foundation in 2015.
-She is a member of the Program Council for New Music USA, and in late 2016, Shapiro was elected to the board of directors of The Aaron Copland Fund for Music.
+She is a former co-chair of the Program Council for New Music USA, and in late 2016, Shapiro was elected to the board of directors of The Aaron Copland Fund for Music.

 Shapiro is the past president of the board of directors of the American Composers Forum of Los Angeles, and has also been a board member of U.S. music organizations including The American Music Center, The MacDowell Colony, The College Music Society, NACUSA, and The Society of Composers & Lyricists, of which she was ice president.